PierreSenellart/provsql/doc/source/user/studio.rst

   mutually exclusive: a mapping view that also carries a planner- injected ``provsql`` column is classified as :sc:`mapping` (the more specific category).

+Clicking a relation row (or focusing it and pressing Enter / Space) replaces the query box with a ready-to-run
+``SELECT * FROM <relation>;`` so the inspected table is one click away from being queried.

 Columns whose type is one of ProvSQL's circuit-bearing types carry their own terracotta pill next to the column name: